jguadagno/jguadagno.github.io/_presentations/a-lap-around-microsoft-azure.md

 sessionizeUrl: a_lap_around_microsoft_azure/38962
 level: 200
 ---
-Microsoft Azure has a lot to offer us as developers.
-Looking at the product list can be daunting at times.
-In this session, we will look at how we can take an on-premises ASP.NET Core application that uses SQL and host it in Microsoft Azure.
+Azure has a lot to offer us as developers.
+Companies often look to move to the cloud for enhanced security, flexibility, and scalability.
+Looking at the product list in Azure can be daunting at times.
+In this session, we will look at how we can take an on-premises ASP.NET Core application that uses SQL Server and host it in Microsoft Azure.

-We'll walk through publishing this application as a Web Application, creating an Azure SQL database to host our data and wrap it up by adding some application logging and telemetry with Azure Monitor's Application Insights.
+In this session, we'll cover:

+* Preparing the on-premises ASP.NET Core application for migration
+* Selecting the appropriate Azure services and resources
+* Configuring and optimizing Azure environments to meet application requirements
+* Implementing best practices for a seamless migration process
+* Addressing common challenges and troubleshooting issues encountered during migration
+* Monitoring and maintaining the Azure-hosted application

 At the end of the talk, we will have taken the on-premises application and moved it to the cloud with only a few clicks and some knowledge.